wamikabro/web-dev-projects.github.io/Projects/rock-paper-scissors-game/README.md

-Certainly!
-Here's the modified content for a "Rock-Paper-Scissors Game":

 # Rock-Paper-Scissors Game

 [![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg)]()

-Welcome to the Rock-Paper-Scissors Game repository!
+Welcome to the Rock-Paper-Scissors Game project!
 This fun and interactive game lets you play the classic Rock-Paper-Scissors game right in your web browser.

 ## Features